kehantan/labbook/docs/cell_culture/trypsinise.rst

 #.
 Add complete DMEM in amount which is equal to the amount of TrypLE used, to neutralise TrypLE.

-    * If we used 1 mL of TrypLe for trypsinise, then add 1 mL of complete DMEM to neutralise
+    * If used 1 mL of TrypLe for trypsinise, then add 1 mL of complete DMEM to neutralise

 #.
 Transfer the cell suspension into a 15 mL centrifuge tube.
 #.
 Centrifuge.
 1,500 rpm, 5 mins.